 What is an Exchange-Traded Product (ETP)?

 An exchange-traded product (ETP) refers to a financial product that is publicly traded like a bond in the stock market.
-ETPs offer a cost-effective and safe way to diversify the investment portfolio by acquiring exposure to an index or asset class.
-They are passive investments, with typically lower fees than index funds and active mutual funds, making ETPs is an easy way for investors to get exposed to a wide variety of assets.
+ETPs offer a cost-effective and safe way to diversify an investment portfolio by acquiring exposure to an index or asset class.
+They are passive investments, with typically lower fees than index funds and active mutual funds, making ETPs an easy entry for investors to get exposed to a wide variety of assets.

 - An exchange-traded product (ETP) refers to a financial product that is publicly traded like a bond in the stock market.

-- Exchange-traded products also let investors diversify their investments and buy and sell like the shares.
+- Exchange-traded products also let investors diversify their investments and buy and sell like shares.

 - ETPs are designed to resemble an underlying index or asset’s return, with convenient share tradability and access.

 Exchange-traded funds (ETFs) are investment funds that trade as a single security on the stock exchange.
 Since the introduction of ETFs in 1993, they’ve expanded significantly in terms of range and variety.

 Usually, an ETF tracks an index fund, such as the S&P 500, but it can also follow a market, commodity, industry, or even a currency.
 The price of an exchange-traded fund will increase and decrease, much like most investments.
 The ETFs trade all through the day in the same way a stock trades.

 Exchange-traded commodities (ETCs) are debt instruments that do not come with interest payments.
 They are designed to provide access to an individual product or a basket of items.
 The ETC framework is often used to provide investors with significant exposure to currencies, either as individual currency pairs or as a currency basket.